 - Criminal Justice

-Colleges and universities commonly embed criminal justice classes into forensic science programs, and vice versa.
-This popular concentration prepares students to work in the U.S. justice system as law enforcement officials, lawyers, policymakers, and criminal reform advocates.
-Courses include judicial administration, international criminal justice, legal traditions, and the juvenile justice system.
+Forensic science students can work in the U.S. justice system as law enforcement officials, lawyers, policymakers, and criminal reform advocates.

-Another popular forensic science concentration, cybersecurity trains students to identify and assess security gaps in a company's information systems.
-They learn to build multi-layered protections and conduct penetration tests to evaluate computer network strength.
+Cybersecurity professionals identify and assess security gaps in a company's information systems.
+They learn to build multilayered protections and conduct penetration tests to evaluate computer network strength.
 They also develop the ability to maintain systems, track offenders, and recover stolen or destroyed data.

 - Forensic Psychology